Book Appointments &Health Checkup Packages

 Blood tests: In certain situations, these can evaluate clotting function or rule out blood diseases.

-Imaging tests: CT scans or X-rays may be employed if structural problems or face injuries are suspected.
+Imaging tests: CT scans or X-rays may be employed if structural problems or facial injuries are suspected.

 The majority of nosebleeds are benign and don't need a complex diagnosis.
 But if the bleeding is serious, persistent, frequent, or accompanied by other worrisome symptoms like facial pain, fever, or breathing difficulties, it becomes imperative to seek medical assistance.